Office Hours: Tuesday 8:30 am – 9:15 am or By Appointment

 Teaching and Research Interests

 Vivian Ibrahim is a historian of the Modern Middle East and joined the University of Mississippi in 2011.
-She specializes in religion, ethnicity, politics and nationalism in nineteenth and twentieth century Egypt.
+She specializes in the history and politics of Egypt in the 19 and 20c.

 Ibrahim holds degrees from the University of London (PhD.
 School of Oriental and African Studies, 2009; MSc.
 London School of Economics; BA.
 King’s College).
 She held a one-year post-doctoral research position examining European-Muslim identities at University College Cork, Ireland and has taught at several universities in the United Kingdom.